 Intensity-Modulated Radiation Therapy (IMRT)

-Intensity-modulated radiotherapy (IMRT) uses linear accelerators to safely and painlessly deliver precise radiation doses to a tumor while minimizing the dose to surrounding normal tissue.
+Intensity-modulated radiotherapy (IMRT) uses linear accelerators to safely deliver precise radiation to a tumor while minimizing the dose to surrounding normal tissue.

 What is Intensity-Modulated Radiation Therapy and how is it used?

 Radiation therapy, including IMRT, damages the DNA and stops cancer cells from dividing and growing, thus slowing or stopping tumor growth.
 In many cases, radiation therapy is capable of killing all of the cancer cells, thus shrinking or eliminating tumors.
 Radiation therapy may be used in conjunction with surgery (adjuvant radiation).
 In this scenario, radiation targets potential microscopic disease after surgery.